Frequently Asked Questions

 * Resource adequacy resources generally have a 24×7 must-offer obligation, unless otherwise specified by the California ISO Tariff.

-Incentive Option 3: Market-Aware Behind the Meter Battery Storage
+Incentive Option 3: Market-Aware Storage Virtual Power Plant Pilot

-- Nonconsecutive prices ≥$200/MWh: If multiple hours within the program window meet the absolute price trigger but are not consecutive, the hour or hours in between shall also be considered to meet this criterion.
+- AbsolutePrice Trigger: The hourly LMP must be greater than or equal to $200/MWh.
+Option 3 VPP events will only be called for consecutive hours.
+If multiple hours within the program window meet the absolute price trigger but are not consecutive, the hour or hours in between shall also be considered to meet this criterion.

 There is a minimum of one event per month required for all participating aggregations.
-Aggregations that have reached the maximum events per season must still participate in at least one full-resource duration event.
-In the absence of a DSGS Program event, a test event must be called by the VPP aggregator.
+Storage VPP aggregations that have reached the maximum events per season must still participate in at least one full-resource duration event.
+In the absence of a DSGS Program event, a test event must be called by the storage VPP aggregator.
 This requirement supersedes the maximum event threshold.

 For more information on test events, reference “Are there test events?”.